Covid-19 collection and shipping

 - We are finally able to ship out your orders, please be patient as we deal with alot of backlog.

-- Please inform me directly when you will be coming to collect
+- Please inform me directly when you will be coming to collect (before 10am latest on the day)

 - firstname.lastname@example.org or 0607929679